phil2211/MDBMasterclassTutorialApp/README.md

 ```
 realm-cli users create --type email --email test@example.com --password Passw0rd
 ```
-11. Create a Atlas Search index using the content of the following file and name it "customEnhanced"
+11. Create an Atlas Search index using the content of the following file and name it "customEnhanced".
 ```
 testdata/AtlasSearchDefinitions/customEnhanced.json
 ```